 Few brands fool people by claiming of packing neem honey.
 Neem (Azadirachta indica) honey is not possible.
 Neem flower does not have sufficient nectar to give honey.

-Honey should have at least 50% of Azadirachta indica pollen If it has to call as neem honey.
+A honeycomb on a neem tree can’t be called neem honey.
+Similarly, Honey should have at least 50% of Azadirachta indica pollen If it has to call as neem honey.

 Being in the honey industry for more than three decades, BHARAT HONEY could not find a single sample of honey passing this test.

-More studies are necessary to prove the beneficial effects of honey in diabetes.
+Therefore, more studies are necessary to prove the beneficial effects of honey in diabetes.
 We can’t expect any aggressive or serious long term clinical studies, as no pharmaceutical company is going to gain.